kubedb/docs/docs/guides/proxysql/reconfigure-tls/overview/index.md

 ## How Reconfiguring ProxySQL TLS Configuration Process Works

-The following diagram shows how KubeDB Enterprise operator reconfigures TLS of a `ProxySQL`.
+The following diagram shows how KubeDB Ops Manager reconfigures TLS of a `ProxySQL`.
 Open the image in a new tab to see the enlarged version.

 <figure align="center">
   <img alt="Reconfiguring TLS process of ProxySQL" src="/docs/guides/proxysql/reconfigure-tls/overview/images/reconfigure-tls.png">